-Always close the valve to position B (fig. D) after locking on the attachment, to avoid accidental unlocking, and to use the attachment safely.
+Always close the valve in position B (fig. D) after the locking of the attachment, in order to avoid accidental unlocking, and to use the attachment safely.

-HYDRAULIC RELEASING AND DISCONNECT-ING THE ATTACHMENT
+HYDRAULICLY RELEASING AND DISCONNECTING THE ATTACHMENT

-- Close the attachment. - Place the selector valve in position A (fig. D), with the hydraulic circuit for the attachment locked "open." - Press button (2) (fig. E) of the hydraulic control valve joystick down to release the attachment. - Stop the engine, but keep the ignition "on." - Relieve the pressure from the attachment hydraulic circuit by pressing buttons (1) and (2) (fig. E) on the hydraulic control valve joystick up and down four or more times. - Disconnect the quick-connectors of the attachment.
+- Close the attachment. - Place the selector valve in position A (fig. D), with the hydraulic circuit for the attachment locked "open." - Switch button (1) (fig. E) of the hydraulic control valve joystick down to release the attachment. - Stop the engine, but keep the ignition "on." - Relieve the pressure from the attachment hydraulic circuit by pressing button (1) (fig. E) on the hydraulic control valve joystick up and down four or more times. - Disconnect the quick-connectors of the attachment.